microsoft/finops-toolkit/docs/finops-hub/reports/cost-summary.md

 3. `BillingPeriodEnd` and `ChargePeriodEnd` are exclusive, which is ideal for filtering, but may be confusing.
    - We are looking for feedback about this to understand if it is a problem and determine the best way to address it.
 4. `ChargeType` is missing support for unused commitments.
 This will be accounted for by FOCUS 1.0.
-5. `InvoiceIssuer` is not accounting for Cloud Solution Provider partners.
+5. `InvoiceIssuerName` is not accounting for Cloud Solution Provider partners.
    - FinOps hubs v0.0.1 only supports Enterprise Agreement accounts.
 Support for Microsoft Customer Agreement and Microsoft Partner Agreement accounts will be added in a future release.
 6. `Region` can include values that are not regions, such as `Unassigned`.
    - This is an underlying service issue and must be resolved by the service that is referencing invalid Azure locations in their usage data.